JXTG says to shut Osaka International refinery venture with PetroChina

 In the meantime, JXTG is in discussions with PetroChina on having the Chinese company as a partner in its 129,000 bpd Chiba refinery near Tokyo.

-JXTG is focusing on growth areas such as chemical products, power generation and electronic materials under a long-term vision through 2040 as it expects Japanese oil demand will halve by that year.
+JXTG is focussing on growth areas such as chemical products, power generation and electronic materials under a long-term vision through 2040 as it expects Japanese oil demand will halve by that year.
+(Reporting by Aaron Sheldrick; Editing by Subhranshu Sahu)